algorandfoundation/docs/docs/get-details/ethereum_to_algorand.md

 Ethereum allows creating custom fungible and non-fungible tokens by deploying smart contracts following ERC-20, ERC-721, or ERC-1155 standards.
 Transacting with such tokens is very different from transacting the base cryptocurrency Ether.

 On Algorand, such custom tokens are called [Algorand Standard Assets](../asa/) and are backed in the protocol itself.
-They do not require to write a smart contract and transferring them is similar to transferring the base cryptocurrency with one main difference: [mandatory opt-in](../asa/#receiving-an-asset).
-Opting in an ASA is one using a 0-ASA transfer from the account opting in to itself.
-It helps reducing spam.
+They do not require writing a smart contract and transferring them is similar to transferring the base cryptocurrency with one main difference: [mandatory opt-in](../asa/#receiving-an-asset).
+Opting in to an ASA is done by making a 0 amount asset transfer of the ASA from the account opting in to itself.
+This helps reducing spam from unwanted ASAs.
 It also has an impact on the [minimum balance](../accounts/#minimum-balance) (see below).

 Tokens on Ethereum are defined by a contract address (+ an ID for ERC-1155 tokens).
 On Algorand they are just defined as a 64-bit unsigned integer ID.